 According to data from the National Cancer Institute’s Surveillance, Epidemiology and End Results Program, or SEER, while the overall rate of new cases of colorectal cancer has dropped for the past 20 years, that decrease has been concentrated in older age groups.
 For adults in two younger age groups — 20-39 and 40-54 — the rate of new cases has actually increased every year since the mid-1980s.

 Why the increase?
 No one knows, but it’s possible that changes in diet or shifts in the kinds of bacteria living in our guts are having an effect, Cohen and Grady said.

+This increase prompted experts to begin recommending age 45 as the time to begin screening.
 Screening recommendations are built from the best available evidence about the benefits (i.e., catching a cancer early) versus the risks (like costs and side effects).
-On the whole, the risks of colon cancer screening outweigh the benefits for the average person under age 50.
+On the whole, the risks of colon cancer screening outweigh the benefits for the average person under age 45.

 The problem is that an individual person is not an average.
 Cohen said that it’s important that younger adults experiencing troubling gastrointestinal symptoms advocate for themselves with their doctors until they get answers.

 “Don’t ignore the symptoms you are having.
 This is true of a lot of cancer types, but if something doesn’t feel right, be persistent in talking to your doctor about it,” Cohen said.
 “Because maybe you’re one of the people who doesn’t fit the standard criteria, but that doesn’t mean that something’s not wrong.”

 In the meantime, researchers at Fred Hutch and other institutions are gathering evidence to inform more nuanced screening recommendations for this cancer and developing more low-risk screening methods.
 The goal is to detect cancers and precancers earlier in more people, no matter their age.